ARCTIC: A Dataset for Dexterous Bimanual Hand-Object Manipulation

 We generate the contact heatmaps following \grab's~\cite{grab} approach, by integrating per-frame binary contact labels for vertices over all sequences. ``Hotter'' regions denote a higher chance of being in contact while ``cooler'' regions denote lower chance of contact.
-Similarly to \honotate~\cite{hampali2020honnotate} and \grab~\cite{grab}, finger tips in our dataset are most likely to be in contact with objects.
-However, thanks to the free-form interactions it contains, \datasetname has higher contact likelihood in the palm region than the other datasets; note that for \datasetname the heatmaps appear more ``spread out''.
-For regular-sized everyday objects, such as the ketchup bottle, the contact regions ``agree'' with our usual interaction with them; one hand firmly grasps the bottle's body by its mid points, while the other one grasps the lid and opens it.
-For toy objects of (unusually) smaller size, such as the waffle iron, subjects are more likely to pick up the object and support it with one hand, leading to ``hot'' regions at the bottom of the object.
+Similar to \honotate~\cite{hampali2020honnotate} and \grab~\cite{grab}, finger tips in our dataset are most likely to be in contact with objects.
+However, thanks to the dexterous manipulation it contains, \datasetname has higher contact likelihood in the palm region than other datasets, hence the heatmaps appear more ``spread out''.
+For regular-sized everyday objects, such as the ketchup bottle, the contact regions ``agree'' with our usual interaction with them.
+For smaller toy objects like the waffle iron, subjects are likely to pick up the object and support it with one hand, leading to ``hot'' regions on the bottom of the object.